tachyonlabs/raspberry_pi_instagram_slideshow/README.md

 12. **Set the Raspberry Pi to run the slideshow automatically after the GUI loads**

     The issue here is that you want the program to run not only after the Raspberry Pi boots, but after the GUI loads.

     What worked for me was following the instructions in one of the posts in the [How to launch programs on LXDE startup](https://www.raspberrypi.org/forums/viewtopic.php?f=27&t=11256) topic in the raspberypi.org forums, doing

-    ```
-    sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
-    ```
+    * For Raspbian Wheezy with the LXDE GUI desktop: `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`

+    * For Raspbian Jessie with the Pixel GUI desktop: `sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart`

     to edit the autostart file, adding the line
     ```
     @/home/pi/raspberry_pi_instagram_slideshow/instagram_slideshow.bat
     ```
     to the end of the file, and saving it.

-    Again, this is with a Raspberry Pi 2 Model B running Raspbian Wheezy.
-I haven't tested it with Raspbian Jessie yet, so it's possible that with Jessie you will need to use a different technique.

 13. **Disable the Raspberry Pi screensaver**

-    It's great to be have the Raspberry Pi set up so that all you have to do is plug it in and the slideshow will start, without needing to have a keyboard and/or mouse connected, but pretty sad if the slideshow only lasts for ten or fifteen minutes until the screensaver blanks the screen. :-( What worked for me was following the "2 – Disabling the blank screen forever" instuctions in this [How to Disable the Blank Screen on Raspberry Pi (Raspbian)](http://www.geeks3d.com/hacklab/20160108/how-to-disable-the-blank-screen-on-raspberry-pi-raspbian/) HackLab post.
+    It's great to be have the Raspberry Pi set up so that all you have to do is plug it in and the slideshow will start, without needing to have a keyboard and/or mouse connected, but pretty sad if the slideshow only lasts for ten or fifteen minutes until the screensaver blanks the screen. :-(

-    Again, this is with a Raspberry Pi 2 Model B running Raspbian Wheezy.
-I haven't tested it with Raspbian Jessie yet, so it's possible that with Jessie you will need to use a different technique.
+    * What worked for me with Raspbian Wheezy and the LXDE GUI desktop was following the "2 – Disabling the blank screen forever" instuctions in this [How to Disable the Blank Screen on Raspberry Pi (Raspbian)](http://www.geeks3d.com/hacklab/20160108/how-to-disable-the-blank-screen-on-raspberry-pi-raspbian/) HackLab post.

+    * What worked for me with Raspbian Jessie and the Pixel GUI desktop was adding the line `xserver-command=X -s 0 dpms` to `/etc/lightdm/lightdm.conf` as described in this [Raspberry Pi Stack Exchange comment](https://raspberrypi.stackexchange.com/questions/752/how-do-i-prevent-the-screen-from-going-blank/51687#51687).

 ## Running the slideshow on your Raspberry Pi